mihanizator/developer-site/config-1_x_0.md

 ### Address

-Upstream body contains two keys which define how to reach the upstream:
+The upstream body contains two keys that define how to reach the upstream:

 ```yaml
 port: 3000
 host: 192.168.1.2
 ```

-`port` is required, `host` may be avoided and is `127.0.0.1` by default.
-Exogress client typically runs on the same host with the web server, so `127.0.0.1` is the reasonable default for the most of the cases.
+`port` is required, `host` may be avoided, and is `127.0.0.1` by default.
+Exogress client typically runs on the same host with the webserver, so `127.0.0.1` is the reasonable default for most of the cases.

 ### Health checks

 There may be multiple health checks defined on each upstream.
 Exogress client performs upstreams health checks and reports the result to the Exogress Cloud.
 Exogress gateways will not use the unhealthy upstream.

-For now there is only one health check kind: `liveness`.
+For now, there is only one health check kind: `liveness`.
 More kinds will be added in the future.
 `path` defines which path to query. `timeout` defines how long to wait for response. `period` defines how long to sleep between requests.
-Health check is treated successful if response matched the status-code matcher defined in `expected-status-code`.
-Requests headers may be defined in the `headers` object. `method` is responsible for HTTP method to use.
+The health check is treated as successful if the response matched the status-code matcher defined in `expected-status-code`.
+Requests headers may be defined in the `headers` object. `method` is responsible for the HTTP method.

 ## Handler